andyaiken/skirmish/docs/tasks.md

 * Encounters:
   * Implement actions
-    * Separate targets, radius, and origin square
+    * Handle the selected action's parameters, in order
     * Add missing effects
-    * Handle the selected action's parameters, in order
+    * Lose turn should set a flag on the combatant
+      * On start of turn, notify and end turn
+      * This flag should be reflected in the initiative list
     * Run the selected action's effects
     * Allow the user to opt for a universal action instead
   * Implement AI so that monsters can take their turns